ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 TODO: Check that self types are introduced earlier, probably in "Using Types"

-Another scenario with recursive generics is when a class needs to use its own type as a `TypeVar`.
+Another scenario with recursive generics is when a class needs to use its own type as a type variable.
 This is sometimes called *F-bounded polymorphism* or self-referential generics.
 A typical example is implementing a fluent interface or a cloning method that returns the same type as the subclass.
 Consider a base class that should return an instance of the subclass in a method: